Ermias-2911/Consumer-Producer-Problem-In-C/README.md

 ∗ X is the number of items each producer thread will produce.<br/>
 ∗ Ptime is the how long (in seconds) each producer thread will sleep after producing an item.<br/>
 ∗ Ctime is the how long (in seconds) each consumer thread will sleep after consuming an item.<br/>
 – Your implementation must maintain N buffers.
 Size of these buffers can be one which store one integer.
-Which basically<br/>
-makes the bounded buffer and 1-Dimensional array of integers. <br/>
+Which basically makes the bounded buffer and 1-Dimensional array of integers. <br/>
 – Your implementation must generate a unique sequence of numbers for the Pro- ducer threads.
-Then the Consumer threads <br/>
-should consume the same sequence. <br/>
+Then the Consumer threads should consume the same sequence. <br/>
 – Your implementation must handle when P*X/C is not evenly divisible.
-For ex- <br/> ampleifP=3andX=5andC=2thenP*X/Cis(5*3)/2whichis7.5.
-This means one consumer thread consume 1 extra item then the other <br/>
+For ex-  ampleifP=3andX=5andC=2thenP*X/Cis(5*3)/2whichis7.5.
+This means one consumer thread consume 1 extra item then the other thread.<br/>
-thread.<br/>
 – Each consumer thread must print their thread id and which item they have con- sumed.
-It may be useful to assign a <br/>
-readable number to each thread to make things easier. <br/>
+It may be useful to assign a readable number to each thread to make things easier. <br/>